EU suspends most Myanmar sanctions, not arms ban

 "But those changes are not yet irreversible, which is why it is right to suspend rather than lift sanctions for good."

-British Foreign Secretary William Hague said the suspension of sanctions should lure back some investment.

-"Clearly the suspension, and the prospect of ending them (sanctions) at a later stage altogether, means that businesses will be looking in that direction.
-But it is a suspension.
-These sanctions could be reimposed as the path of reform changes," he told reporters.
+The EU had frozen the assets of nearly a thousand firms and institutions, and banned almost 500 people from entering the EU.
+It also prohibited military-related technical help and banned investment in the mining, timber and precious metals sectors.

-In a statement released by foreign ministers meeting in Luxembourg, the EU urged Myanmar to free remaining political prisoners and remove restrictions on those already released.
+In their statement, the EU governments urged Myanmar to free remaining political prisoners and remove restrictions on those already released.

-"Of course reforms in that country need to continue," Ashton said.
-"I understand that we have about 700 prisoners who have been released and somewhere between 200 and 600 still there."

 The EU has already offered 150 million euros (124 million pounds) in development aid for this year and next, a sharp rise from the less than 200 million euros it has given since sanctions were launched in 1996.

-The ministers said they aimed to include Myanmar in the EU's preferential trade scheme for less developed countries if the International Labour Organisation approves its labour standards.
+The ministers said they aimed to include Myanmar in the EU's preferential trade scheme for less developed countries, if the International Labour Organisation approves its labour standards - a requirement intended to address concerns about human rights abuses in labour markets.

-European companies are vying with Asian rivals for stakes in a range of industries, from oil and gas to timber, tourism, telecommunications and banking, many of them underdeveloped during years of economic isolation.
+European companies are vying with Asian rivals for stakes in a range of industries, from oil and gas to timber, tourism, telecommunications and banking, many of them underdeveloped from years of economic isolation.

 Cameron this month became the first British prime minister to visit since Myanmar won independence from Britain in 1948, and took several business executives with him.
 EU foreign policy chief Catherine Ashton plans to travel to Myanmar on Saturday.

-The United States is also moving to ease bans on U.S. companies investing in and providing financial services to Myanmar, and says it will first target sectors that could support democratic reforms.
+The United States is also moving to ease bans on U.S. companies investing in and providing financial services to Myanmar, and will first target sectors that could support democratic reforms.

 It has already permitted non-governmental organisations to support certain humanitarian, religious and educational activities in Myanmar.